shohjahonturdimurodov/React-App-TABS/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Strengthen your skiils of React Js useState Hook
+## Strengthen your skills of React Js useState Hook

 ## Available Scripts